Real Time Simulation Technology

 The system uses actual 6-DOF ship motion input and wind sensor data to estimate limit proximity in real time.
-Rather then relying on outdated Roll vs Pitch Limits the measure presented is an indication of how close the helicopter is to exceeding a particular limit like sliding or lashing failure.
+Rather then relying on pure static roll and pitch limits the system provides an accurate indication of actually how close the helicopter is to exceeding a particular limit like sliding or lashing failure.

 Maximum Capability, Safety and Cost Effectiveness

-Both ship and helicopter operating capability can be massively enhanced.
+Both ship and helicopter operating capability can be significantly enhanced in certain conditions.
 The inertial ship motion unit sensor input monitors all six ship degrees of freedom (roll, pitch, yaw, heave, ….), rates & accelerations (angular, translational) and accounts for ship ballast, list, trim and manoeuvring.
 It also incorporates a wind anemometer input.
-This means that you are no longer relying on worst case pitch and roll limits associated a worst case ship ballast condition, ship speed and relative wave heading.
-The output reflect the impact of the real conditions directly by simulating the response of the helicopter in real time.
+This means that you are no longer relying on worst case pitch and roll limits associated a worst-case ship ballast condition, ship speed and relative wave heading.
+The output reflects the impact of the real conditions directly by simulating the response of the helicopter in real time.
 No other software does this so accurately.

 Real time simulation